Discover the UAE with Kids

-Come and see the beauty and adventures that can be had in our adopted home the United Arab Emirates (UAE) – from the dazzling cities to the dusty deserts, amazing architecture and spectacular spreads – most importantly doing it with kids!
+Come and see the beauty and adventures that can be had in our adopted home the United Arab Emirates (UAE) – from the dazzling cities to incredible desert safari’s, amazing architecture and spectacular spreads – most importantly doing it with kids!

 Make this page your first stop if you have never visited the Emirates, or for that matter the Middle East before.
 The UAE is a land of extremes; from cosmopolitan cities to rolling desert dunes; conservative but embracing of its Islamic cultural roots.
 You name it, it can probably be seen or be done in the UAE – if not they’ll build it, on the grandest scale possible!

 This post guides you through important things to know about Islamic and Emirati culture, dealing with heat, safety and caring for infants while showing religious respect, and helping you through some of the do’s and don’ts of Ramadan.
 We also have guides in this section on the religious celebrations of Eid-ul-Fitr and Eid-ul-Adha.

 Navigating your way across the United Arab Emirates

 Use this map to skip straight to destinations of interest, or read on below!